SlyCooperReloadCoded/SlyCooperReloadCoded/readme.md

 - Fully unstripped debug-enabled Sly 2/3 builds with full debug symbols and linker maps
 - SSX 3 full non-demo pre-alpha build, the one that was cut down to create the pre-alpha demo
 - Star Wars: Starfighter E3 build (a.k.a.
 Star Wars Episode I: Starfighter)
-- Toxic Grind early trailer build, the one with Cave Dwellings and possibly the test levels
+- Toxic Grind early trailer build, the one with Cave Dwellings, Coliseum, and possibly the test levels